GSA/digitalgov.gov/content/post/2016-06-02-open-data-democratizes-innovation.md

 date: 2016-06-02 2:15:24 -0400
 title: 'Open Data Democratizes Innovation'
 summary: 'Americans Use Public Data to Improve the Lives of Fellow Citizens Data is one of our most important national assets.
 It informs our policy and our national priorities.
 But as we have seen time and time again, the most effective way to govern is to engage with the public directly.
-Thanks to the&nbsp;President’sExecutive Order&nbsp;requiring'
+Thanks to the&nbsp;President’s Executive Order&nbsp;requiring'
 authors: [robin-thottungal, kris-rowley]
 categories:
   - API